SteveALee/fullmeasure-blog/source/awesome-musicality/index.md

 date: 2019-09-26 20:20:13
 ---

 Following the common practice in open source projects, here is a collection of awesome musicality tools, resources, videos and shiny things.
-For now I'm only including bass guitar related awesomeness.
+There's an unashamed emphasis on resources for bass.

 ## Skills Development